AmirCpu2/BlackSunClock/README.md

 # Black Sun Clock
-This is not an ordinary handheld or digital clock based on the usual clock count.
+This is not a digital clock with a normal count , it represents an hour in beautiful colors with a unique algorithm.
 # What are the parts of this watch and who made it?
 1. The body of this watch, designed and implemented by team designer, peyman.
 2. The electronic part of this watch made by myself and its details will be mentioned.